sgawe11/rag-on-gh200/README.md

 ```

 (b) Open up a tab in your browser.
 Go to this URL http://localhost:9999/docs#/.
+> Since we set up a port tunnel, `localhost:9999` routes to port `8071` on the remote system.
+Now we can access the FastAPI UI with our local browser.

 (c) Upload a `.txt` document.
 > You should see something akin to `"message": "File uploaded successfully"`